kk1987/T480s-hackintosh/README.md

   * Keyboard & TrackPoint/TrackPad (as mouse)
   * Ethernet, WiFi, Bluetooth
   * Screen brightness & brightness shortcut keys
-  * Basic audio including speaker, internal mic, headphone/mic combo jack
+  * Basic audio including speaker, internal mic, headphone jack
   * Touchscreen
   * Camera
   * Card reader
   * All USB ports
+  * HDMI video port, with audio
-  * HDMI (video only) output (video only), standalone or via USB type-C
+  * USB type-C video output, with audio
-  * DP output (video only)
   * Sleep/resume (takes 25-30s to sleep)
+  * Thunderbolt (as long as you didn't enable "Thunderbolt BIOS Assist")

 ### Limited functionality

-* Boot: random KP/hangs on non-verbose boot
+* Boot: random KP/hangs when rebooting from Windows or Linux (next reboot would be fine)
-* Audio: no HDMI audio (device exists but is muted) and no auto switching between internal mic and external mic via the combo jack (headphone/speaker switching seems to be working)
-* Display: noticeable color banding on gradients (the FHD touch panel seems to be 6-bit, as reported in Intel Driver's settings under Windows, but the banding seems to be worse in macOS)
 * HID: No multi-touch/scrolling; both TrackPad and TrackPoint function as PS/2 mouse
   * [Smart Scroll](http://www.marcmoini.com/sx_en.html) can be used to emulate mid-button TrackPoint scrolling (enable "Vector Scroll" with "Drag Button 3")
-  * Alternatively, multi-touch trackpad can be enabled using patched ELAN driver found at https://github.com/linusyang92/macOS-ThinkPad-T480s (requires disabling TrackPoint in UEFI though)
+  * Alternatively, multi-touch trackpad can be enabled using patched ELAN driver found at <https://github.com/linusyang92/macOS-ThinkPad-T480s> (requires disabling TrackPoint in UEFI though)
+* Audio
+  * (I don't see why it's ever needed but) there's no external mic support
+  * "out of the box" headphone sound may be glitchy.
+Disabling "Use ambient noise reduction" in Settings -> Sound -> Input seems to fix this
+  * DP/HDMI audio output via USB type-C: it works, but compatibility may be limited.
+I have an Apple type-C to HDMI adapter that works, and a StarTek type-C to DP cable that doesn't.
+Both work on a real MacBook, obviously
+  * Alternatively, VoodooHDA can be used.
+It supports enternal mic via combo jack (without auto-switching) but doesn't support HDMI audio.
+Configuration in `Info.plist` need to be updated with `iGain=0, PCM=100, Rec=50`
+* Display
+  * HiDPI can be enabled using <https://github.com/xzhih/one-key-hidpi> but there will be the glitch-after-wake issue, which cannot be solved by the EDID patching provided by one-key-hidpi script (the patch sets panel depth as 8-bit and will cause a blank screen on boot on my FHD touch panel)

 ### Not Working / Untested

 * Fingerprint reader (no driver)
-* Thunderbolt (untested)
 * BT Handover etc. (untested)

 ## Clover UEFI Setup